sprout-laravel/docs/identity-resolvers.md

 This method functions in an almost identical way, except it will use a `Route` object as well as a `Request`.

-This contract also provides an additional method that lets you retrieve the route parameter name that it expects, for a given tenancy.
+This contract also provides an additional method that lets you retrieve the route parameter name that it expects for a given tenancy.

 ```php
 public function getRouteParameterName(Tenancy $tenancy): string;
 ```

+> [!NOTE]
+> Identity resolvers that make use of route parameters **will also** still function without a route.

 ### The setup hook